 Stovetop - Don't have a crockpot?
 No problem!
 You can brown the meat in a saucepan, add the remaining ingredients, and simmer on low for one to three hours.
 The more simmer time, the fuller the flavor.

 Instant Pot - Want to cook this in the Instant Pot?
-Brown the meat on the sauté function then add rest of ingredients and cook for 10 minutes on high.
+Brown the meat on the sauté function then add the rest of the ingredients and cook for 10 minutes on high.
 Let the pot depressurize naturally for 5 minutes then release it manually.
 Done and done.

 How to make slow cooker taco chili